TL-System/plato/docs/trainer.md

 For infrastructure changes, such as logging, recording metrics, and stopping the training loop early, we tend to customize the training loop using callbacks instead.
 The advantage of using callbacks is that one can pass a list of multiple callbacks to the trainer when it is initialized, and they will be called in their order in the provided list.
 This helps when it is necessary to group features into different callback classes.

+Within the implementation of these callback methods, one can access additional information about the training loop by using the `trainer` instance.
+For example, `trainer.sampler` can be used to access the sampler used by the train dataloader, `trainer.trainloader` can be used to access the current train dataloader, and `trainer.current_epoch` can be used to access the current epoch number.

 To use callbacks, subclass the `TrainerCallback` class in `plato.callbacks.trainer`, and override the following methods:

 ````{admonition} **on_train_run_start(self, trainer, config)**